No outsiders in poll bound areas prior to polling: SEC | Law-Order

 Padhi said the Commission has already identified the sensitive booths and extra police personnel will be deployed along with video recording provisions to ensure a smooth election.

-"Videography will be done in sensitive polling booths and CCTVs will be installed in strong rooms (where EVMs used in the poll will be stored before counting) and during counting of votes," he said.
+“Videography will be done in sensitive polling booths and CCTVs will be installed in strong rooms (where ballot boxes used in the poll will be stored before counting) and during counting of votes,” he said.

 The panchayat election will be held in five phases on February 16, 18, 20, 22 and 24 with strict adherence to COVID-19 protocols.
 Counting of votes and declaration of results will be done at block level on February 26, 27 and 28.